 But there's a lot of interesting questions about all of this.

-Um, there is, if you want to get a flashback on Drudge, there is an interesting Washington Examiner piece that has come up.
+Now, there is, if you want to get a flashback on Drudge, there is an interesting Washington Examiner piece that has come up.

-May surprise a lot of you as it relates to anonymous.
+May surprise a lot of you as it relates to Anonymous.

-Uh Obama prosecuted staff leakers and gave lie detector tests.
+Obama prosecuted staff leakers and gave lie detector tests.

-This goes back to today.
+This goes back today.

 Remember, this person's unelected, unaccountable.